pockerman/cuberl/examples/intro/intro_example_2/intro_example_2.md

 - <a href="https://github.com/prabhuomkar/pytorch-cpp/tree/master">pytorch-cpp</a>

 In this tutorial we will reproduce the code in <a href="https://github.com/prabhuomkar/pytorch-cpp/blob/master/tutorials/basics/linear_regression/main.cpp">linear regression with PyTorch</a>.
+We will also show how to read a json file with cuberl, how to use the ```IterativeAlgorithmController``` class.
+Finally, we will see how to use the logging utilities from the boost C++ library.
+Note that this tutorial requires cuberl to be configured with PyTorch support.

+## The driver code

+The driver code for this tutorial is shown below.

 ```cpp
 #include "cubeai/base/cubeai_config.h"